Risperidone is an atypical antipsychotic that also comes as an oral tablet under the brand name Risperdal.

 Even though it is recognized as an effective antipsychotic medicine, risperidone is linked to an increased risk of gynecomastia in young male patients.
 Researchers believe that it triggers a hormone imbalance in adolescent and young adult males that causes them to grow large breasts.

-Gynecomastia is defined as the condition of enlargement of the breast tissue in men or boys.
+Gynecomastia is a condition where there is enlargement of the breast tissue in men or boys.
 Although this breast enlargement is non-cancerous, it can cause severe discomfort for someone who suffers from it, ranging from psychological distress to body image issues.

 Some patients who even lactated due to this risk have filed Risperdal gynecomastia lawsuits and were later awarded punitive damages.